Seattle / Bellevue's Choice for Personalized, Natural Rhinoplasty Results

-Rhinoplasty is a plastic surgery procedure of the nose that changes the external and internal shape of your nose.
+Rhinoplasty is a plastic surgery procedure of the nose that changes the external and internal shape of the nose.
 Of all the things that can be done to your face, the rhinoplasty procedure can have one of the biggest impacts on the beauty of your face.

 Being in the center of your face, changing the appearance of your nose can have significant effects on the balance of your face.
 With rhinoplasty, these effects on balance and symmetry can markedly improve your facial aesthetics.
+In Dr. Young’s new theory on facial beauty, the nose is one of the centerpieces of the face.

-In Dr. Young’s new theory on facial beauty, the nose is one of the center pieces of the face.
-The eyes, nose and mouth are the major shapes within the face.
+The eyes, nose, and mouth are the major shapes within the face.
 The nasal tip of the nose assumes a very significant distinction: it is one of the major primary Circles of Prominence within the face.
 The iris and the center of the lower lip are the other primary circles within the eyes and mouth regions.

 Balance of the Face